Effective Weight Loss Surgery in Colorado

-Bariatric surgery can help achieve potential long-term weight control for the morbidly obese.
-Our Denver, CO bariatric team is proud to offer a laparoscopic approach to obesity weight loss surgery that has demonstrated clear advantages over other procedures, including:
+Bariatric surgery can help achieve potential long-term weight control and resolve or improve co-morbidities for the morbidly obese.
+At CBSI, we perform nearly all bariatric procedures robotically, which provides clear advantages over laproscopic procedures, including:

 - Shorter hospital stay